Ian Snodin: Managerial career

-Snodin returned to Doncaster Rovers in 1998 as manager, he remained there for 18 months whilst they were part of the Football Conference.
+Snodin returned to Doncaster Rovers in 1998 as manager, remaining at the club for 18 months whilst they were part of the Football Conference.

 Media career

 Snodin was a regular analyst on Sky Sports' coverage of the Football Conference, before taking on a similar role at Setanta Sports following a change in the broadcasting rights.
 He also co-hosts Terrace Talk, a football magazine show, with Liverpool legend Ian St. John every Saturday at midday on Liverpool music station Radio City 96.7 and City Talk 105.9 and occasionally commentates on Everton for the same radio network.
 He has written a weekly column for the Liverpool Echo.

 Personal life

 He is the younger brother of fellow professional footballer Glynn Snodin.
 Ian is married to Joanne and has five children.